-Profits & your break-even point are so important to businesses that we’ve dedicated this blog and clip to this subject.
+Above all, profit & your break-even point are so important to businesses that we’ve dedicated this blog and clip to this subject.

-You might be wondering why knowing about this is important.
+As a result you might be wondering why knowing about this is important.

 Before we show you how to look at this, there are a few good to know.